 Prompt pack

-Paste these into your AI coding session.
+Run these once you have something working.
 Each one targets a specific thing AI almost always gets wrong the first time.

 Timezones